 Where were you before you came to Stanford?

-Who is a scientist that inspires you?
+Who is a scientist that inspires you, and why?

 What are your favorite activities outside of work?

 What do you hope to be doing 10 years from now?

 I would continue research and development in the field of tissue engineering, but I am open to exploring the various career paths available to bioe